Horizons Regional Council

-Horizons Regional Council or Manawatū-Whanganui Regional Council (Te Kaunihera ā rohe o Manawatū-Whanganui) is the regional council of the Manawatū-Whanganui region of New Zealand's lower North Island.
+Manawatū-Whanganui Regional Council (Te Kaunihera ā rohe o Manawatū-Whanganui), branded as Horizons Regional Council, is the regional council of the Manawatū-Whanganui region of New Zealand's lower North Island.
 The council has 14 elected members, including a chair.

 The council was established in 1989.
 Under the Local Government Act 2002, it is required to promote sustainable development – the social, economic, environmental and cultural well-being of their communities.

 As of 2023, it is a part owner of CentrePort Wellington with a 23% shareholding, with the remaining shares held by Greater Wellington Regional Council.